codingcyclist/ha_strava/README.md

 ![](ha_strava_install.gif)

 From within Home Assistant, head over to `Configuration` > `Integrations` and hit the "+"-symbol at the bottom.
 Search for "Strava Home Assistant" and click on the icon to add the Integration to Home Assistant.
 You'll automatically be prompted to enter your Strava API credentials.
-Here, you can also **chose to not import Photos from Strava**.
-If you chose to untick `Import Photos from Strava?`, the photo carousel will not be available .
 It'll take a few seconds to complete the set-up process after you've granted all the required permissions.

 ## Configuration/Customization
 _Strava Home Assistant only supports configuration through the Home Assitant UI.
 Configuration via. `configuration.yaml` will be deprecated [official announcement to the HA community](https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/) and is therefore not supported._